 The Industry Rewards, Country Rewards, Industry Risks and Country Risks subsectors are each made up of a number of indicators.
 The weighting of each indicator (such as market expenditure which is used to assess Industry Reward or economic diligence which is used to assess Country Risk) reflects its relative importance to the pharmaceutical industry and subsequently the relative reward or risk that each factor poses to drug companies.
-In Q115, Saudi Arabia is ranked as the most attractive market in the Middle East and Africa region (scoring 59.8 out of 100), followed by the UAE (58.6) and Kuwait (58.5).
-In the same quarter, Cote d'Ivoire is ranked as the least attractive market in the Middle East and Africa (scoring 28.1 out of 100), followed by Sudan (28.7) and Zimbabwe (29.0).
+In Q116, the UAE is ranked as the most attractive market in the Middle East and Africa region (scoring 62.5 out of 100), followed by Saudi Arabia (59.8) and Lebanon (55.9).
+In the same quarter, Angola is ranked as the least attractive market in the region (scoring 24.4 out of 100), followed by Uganda (24.7) and Zimbabwe (25.3).

 With regards to assessing rewards, we identify industry-specific factors, such as the size of the pharmaceutical market, and country-specific factors, such as the size of the pensionable population, which represent opportunities to would-be investors.
-Focusing on the Rewards component of the rating system, Saudi Arabia scores a total of 42.4 out of 65, the highest score in subsector.
+Focusing on the Rewards component of the indexing system, Saudi Arabia scores a total of 42.4 out of 65, the highest score in the subsector.
 Saudi Arabia's score is boosted by the country's large drug market (market expenditure score of 14.0 out of 20) and rapidly growing population (population growth score of 4.0 out of 5), but dragged down by a relatively small pensionable population (pensionable population score of 1.6 out of 8).
-Meanwhile, Mozambique scores a total of 18.5 out of 65, the lowest score in the subsector.
+Meanwhile, Uganda scores a total of 11.4 out of 65, the lowest score in the subsector.

-Q115 Middle East And Africa Pharmaceutical Rewards
+Q116 Middle East And Africa Pharmaceutical Rewards